Contemplative Psychotherapy

 Compasses became even more important for me as I got older.
 I had enlisted in the United States Coast Guard and learned to drive boats.
 Compasses became an important part of plotting positions on a map and plotting a course, particularly when working with search and rescue.
 In the same way that I loved my little base plate compass as a boy, charting courses in the Coast Guard became a skill that I really enjoyed engaging in.

 When I was younger, I always thought about how great it would be if there were a compass for life.
-Wouldn't it be great if there was a way that I could actually begin to plot a course so that I knew which direction to go in my own life?
-As I became older and began to study contemplative psychotherapy, I encountered many different philosophical systems that also used the directions of the compass— East, South, West, and North—to talk about different aspects of being human or different aspects of challenges we might have.
+Wouldn't it be great if there were a way that I could actually begin to plot a course so that I knew which direction to go in my own life?
+As I grew older and began to study contemplative psychotherapy, I encountered many different philosophical systems that also used the compass directions—East, South, West, and North—to discuss aspects of being human and of the challenges we might face.

-Oftentimes, in these philosophical systems, the East would be talked about in the context of new beginnings, where people were trying to grapple with where they wanted to go next or how they might want to start again.
-The South was often talked about in terms of our relationships and where we might want to go with our relationships.
+Oftentimes, in these philosophical systems, the East is discussed in the context of new beginnings, where people are trying to grapple with where they want to go next or how they might want to start again.
+The South was often discussed in terms of our relationships and where we might want to take them.
 It focuses on how we want to relate to the people around us, whether they be our lovers, friends, family, or what have you.
 The West was often related to endings, things coming to a close, and how we might think about things that might end.
 The North was a lot about how we thought about things—what our logic brought to bear, what our wisdom might have to say about how we work with the world around us.

 In Contemplative Psychotherapy, we learn mindfulness and meditation skills to ask questions about our Within and how we relate to our outer directions.
 What’s going on inside of us?
 How are we relating to the people and places of our lives?
 How are we relating to the challenges of careers and relationships?
 How do we let things in?
 How do we bring ourselves along?
 How do we move towards a shift of allegiance?
-These skills become useful in grounding ourselves in our lives and understanding our internal state when working with the outer directions of our troubles.
+These skills help us ground ourselves in our lives and understand our internal state when working with the outer aspects of our troubles.

-But just like using a compass in the forest to guide yourself to your favorite lake or being on a boat and charting a course from the dock to a boat in trouble, we become the center of our six directions.
+But just as using a compass in the forest guides you to your favorite lake, or being on a boat and charting a course from the dock to a boat in trouble, we become the center of our six directions.
 It’s us in the center, looking outward, that becomes important—our own hearts within the six directions of our lives.

-We can plot a course if we utilize the idea of the six directions arrayed around our inner self, our Within, the seventh direction—our origin point.
+We can plot a course if we use the idea of the six directions arrayed around our inner self —our Within —the seventh direction, our origin point.
 We can go in a new direction and work with the challenges we might have in the East, South, West, North, Above, or Below us.
-We no longer become lost in always looking at our internal state or being overly focused on our outward troubles, as by having an origin point, our Within can become an outward manifestation of action.
+We no longer get lost in always looking at our internal state or in being overly focused on our outward troubles, because with an origin point, our Within can become an outward manifestation of action.

 Contemplative Psychotherapy uses mindfulness and meditation skills to work with life's troubles and gives us a compass, with our heart as the origin point.
 Our heart becomes the place that enables us to plot a course to a new beginning and direction.
-Our hearts become the compass that lets us determine which way to go.
+Our hearts become the compass that guides us in the direction to go.

 James “Raven” Miller